 The Capitol Furnishings Preservation Committee was formed in 1999 by statute “to promote and encourage the recovery and preservation of the original and historic furnishings of the state capitol group” as envisioned by architects Wilder and White.
-The Capitol Group includes the Legislative Building, the Insurance Building, the Temple of Justice, John A. Cherberg Building, John L. O'Brien Building and the Irving Newhouse Building.
+The Capitol Group includes the Legislative Building, Insurance Building, Temple of Justice, John A. Cherberg Building, John L. O'Brien Building and Irving Newhouse Building.

 The Committee helps identify and actively searches for lost furnishings.
 The Committee helps fund restoration and preservation of furnishings employing best practices adopted by conservationists.

 The Committee provides educational information about the original and historic furnishings to Capitol Group tenants and visitors.

 The Committee engages in fundraising and can accept charitable gifts, grants and donations to help with the recovery and restoration of historic furnishings.

 Capitol Furnishings Preservation Committee (CFPC) Membership, July 2018